 Mead from WSF spring honey

 My study in Wageningen allows me to meet amazing and inspring people.
 Amongst that are the people from WSF, a student farm association.
 I had the honour to join one of their beekeeping courses and got to know a passionate beekeeper.
-He supplied me with 10 kilograms of honey from which I made three types of mead for the WSF members.
+They supplied me with 10 kilograms of honey from which I made three types of mead for the WSF members.

 A chai mead, with chai spices.
 A spring flower mead with wild flowers, roses, lavender and ground ivy.
 And a 'wild' mead, with nothing added, purely relying on the wild yeasts present to get a complex, floral mead.